A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-\cite{10506539} leveraged DRL algorithms to design resource allocation strategies for generative AI-enabled V2V communications in IoV.
-The Double Deep Q-Network (DDQN)\cite{w14} method optimizes parameters such as channel selection, transmission power, and diffusion steps to ensure efficient transmission of semantic information in IoV.
-Additionally, the method designs action spaces, state spaces, and reward functions tailored to semantic communication, and thus adapts to the dynamic channel conditions and transmission requirements in IoV.
-Multi-Agent Reinforcement Learning (MARL) excels in handling complex IoV scenarios, coordinating resource allocation among multiple agents to improve overall system performance.
+Ref.~\cite{10506539} started from the perspective of generative AI and used a deep reinforcement learning (DRL) algorithm to design a resource allocation strategy for V2V communication in the IoV.
+The study uses the double deep Q-network (DDQN) method to optimize parameters such as channel selection, transmission power, and diffusion steps, ensuring efficient semantic information transmission in VANETs.
+Additionally, the method designs action space, state space, and reward functions adapted to semantic communication to accommodate the dynamically changing channel conditions and transmission requirements in VANETs.
+Its advantage lies in dynamically adjusting resource allocation using DRL to adapt to the dynamics of vehicular networks, effectively reducing transmission delay and improving semantic similarity.
+However, the study lacks in-depth discussion on the quantification of computational overhead and lacks discussion on the weight allocation of multimodal data fusion, which may affect its robustness in complex scenarios and scalability of practical applications.

-\cite{shao2024semantic3} addressed the challenge of resource management in C-V2X platooning by proposing a Semantic-Aware Multi-Modal Resource Allocation (SAMRA) algorithm based on MARL.
-The system model defines metrics and Quality of Experience (QoE) concepts that are suitable for semantic and multi-modal data, with the joint optimization goal of maximizing QoE and Semantic Reception Success Rate (SRS) of V2V links.
-The MARL framework optimizes channel allocation, power allocation, and semantic symbol length.
-Experimental results show that SAMRA outperforms baseline methods in various scenarios, where it adapts better to environmental changes (such as platoon spacing variations and varying semantic demands), and achieves efficient resource allocation and management.
+Ref.~\cite{shao2024semantic3} aimed at the difficult problem of C-V2X platoon communication resource management and proposed a Semantic-Aware Multimodal Resource Allocation (SAMRA) algorithm using Multiagent Reinforcement Learning (MARL).
+The study defines metrics and quality of experience (QoE) concepts suitable for semantic and multimodal data in the system model, with maximizing the QoE and the success rate of V2V semantic information transmission as joint optimization objectives.
+By optimizing channel allocation, power allocation, and semantic symbol length using MARL, experimental results show that the algorithm outperformed baseline methods in multiple scenarios.
+Its advantage is the enhanced scalability and adaptability of the system through distributed decision making, effectively improving the QoE and the success rate of semantic information transmission (SRS).
+However, similar to the previous studies, this research lacks in-depth discussion on computational overhead in real-time deployment and lacks quantitative comparison among different methods, making it difficult to comprehensively assess its feasibility in practical VANET scenarios.